 If your estate is large enough to pay estate taxes when you die, you may need some additional planning.
 Our attorneys at Sjoberg & Tebelius, P.A., help wealthy individuals in Minnesota and western Wisconsin get a handle on minimizing estate taxes on their estates.
-Call our Woodbury office at 651-315-8856 or 888-892-7044 to schedule an initial consultation.
+Call our Woodbury office at 651-315-8856 to schedule an initial consultation.

 Avoiding Estate Taxes

 One way to do this is with a grantor retained annuity trust (GRAT) or grantor retained unitrust (GRUT).
 These have much in common with the qualified personal residence trust.
 The main difference is that a GRAT or GRUT lets you transfer any asset (not just your home) out of your taxable estate.
 And, with a GRAT or GRUT, you receive an income, instead of continuing to live in your home, for a set number of years.

 When you set up a GRAT or GRUT, you transfer an income-producing asset (like a family business, stocks or real estate) into an irrevocable trust for a set number of years.
 During this time, the trust pays you an income.